STA 257F: Probability and Statistics I, Fall 2024

 [The follow-up course STA261 then covers much of the material in the later chapters, and STA347/STA447/book expand on probability and Chapter 11.]

 Prerequisites: MAT137 or 157 (or their UTSc/UTM equivalents), plus co-requisites MAT237 / 257 and MAT223 / 240.
 Strictly enforced by the university!
-(There are lower math prerequisites in STA237 and 247.)
+(If preferred, there are lower math prerequisites for the related courses STA237 and 247.)
 Send enquiries about this to: ug.statistics@utoronto.ca

 Discussion Page: There will be a STA257 "Piazza" discussion page where students can post and answer questions about the course.
 You should be able to access it from the course's quercus page; let me know of any difficulties.
 Also, feel free to create a recognized study group, or join a drop-in study space or learning community or international support [reg].